By Mike McCombs

 Mayor of Beaufort and Beaufort City Council

-Thanks to a big boost from some of the record 63, 287 early votes cast in Beaufort County, Phil Cromer easily held off City Councilman Josh Scallate with 57 percent of the vote to win his first full term as Mayor of Beaufort after initially winning the job when Steven Murray resigned with 11 months remaining on his term.
+Thanks to a big boost from some of the record 63, 287 early votes cast in Beaufort County, Phil Cromer easily held off City Councilman Josh Scallate with 57 percent of the vote to win his first full term as Mayor of Beaufort after initially winning the job when Stephen Murray resigned with 11 months remaining on his term.

 The race for two expiring City Council seats was a bit tighter with the two incumbents edging the two challengers.